TreppLabs/textures/project.md

 - Focus on the human-in-the-loop workflow quality
 - Document prompt patterns as we discover them
 - This is a creative tool, so UX matters a lot
+- Backend is now well-tested and refactored - ready for frontend improvements